sirioz/HelpMeOut/README.md

 - **CloudFunctions**.
 In order to trigger push notifications and to generate IDs there are some functions to upload to the database.
 Go to folder `FIRCloudFunctions/functions` and deploy them with `npm install`, `firebase deploy`.

 ## Architecture
 The apps are built on MVVM+C architecture.
-The choice is a perfect balance between simplicity and testability and avoids both boilerplate code (VIPER) and massive view controllers (MVC).
+The choice is a perfect balance between simplicity and testability and avoids both (too much) boilerplate code (VIPER) and massive view controllers (MVC).
 Since the 2 apps are very similar, I decided to share some code but to keep them as 2 separate projects, in order to preserve a future indipendent scalability.

 TODO: Put the shared code in a POD.